vectorgrp/sil-kit-adapters-veipc/README.md

     git submodule update --init --recursive

 ### Build the Adapter
-To build the adapter and demos, you will need a SIL Kit package ``SilKit-x.y.z-$platform`` for your platform.
+To build the adapter, you will need a SIL Kit package ``SilKit-x.y.z-$platform`` for your platform.
 You can download it directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 The easiest way would be to download it with your web browser, unzip it and place it on your Windows file system, where it also can be accessed by WSL.

-The adapter and demos are built using ``cmake``:
+The adapter is built using ``cmake``:

     cmake --preset linux-release -DSILKIT_PACKAGE_DIR=/path/to/SilKit-x.y.z-$platform/
     cmake --build --preset linux-release --parallel